kazettique/suneditor-vue/README.md

 ## Events

-For event handlers, I adjusted a little bit with args in callback functions.
+For event handlers, I adjusted a little bit with arguments in callback functions.

 From original callback functions, for example, `onCopy` event, the type definition is: